linfeng-wang/TOAST/README.md

 - Number of specific amplicons (`-sn`) and targeted gene names (`-sg`)
 - Number of non-specific amplicons (`-nn`)
 - Graphical output option (`-g`) to visualize amplicon coverage
+- **All SNPs** in the reference genome (`-all_snp`) uses all frequent SNPs from the default database to design degenerate primers. **For other species**, a custom SNP file in the same format can be provided to override the default.
 **Outputs:**
 - Amplicon sequences and primer details organized into a user-specified output directory (`-op`)
 - Optional graphical representations of designed amplicons